 A meal without vegetables is

-a funeral without a horn
+like a funeral without a horn (Vietnamese saying)

 The food in Vietnam has been absolutely fantastic.
 For around $3-$5 you can get a main course with meat; spring rolls are about $2.
 Vegies are purchased fresh from the market and rarely refrigerated before eating.
 Beef, chicken, duck, pork are the main meat fare.